-Interest expense for the year ended December 31, 2022, increased 0.5% versus the same period in 2021.
-This increase is primarily due to higher interest rates on both variable and new fixed rate debt on a year-over-year basis, offset by a \$25.5 million decline in overall debt levels on a year-over-year basis.
+Interest expense for the year ended December 31, 2023, increased 17.4% vs the same period in 2022.
+This increase is primarily due to higher interest rates on both variable and new fixed rate debt on a year-over-year basis, partially offset by an \$11.7 million decline in overall debt levels.